ezpaarse-project/ezunpaywall/src/frontend/README.md

 # ezunpaywall-frontend

-frontend service of ezunpaywall
+Web interface for :
+- Show metrics on unpaywall data
+- Examples of how to use the graphql API and enrichment service -openAPI documentation
+- A contact form
+- A server administration section
+- A history of data update reports.

-## Service environment variables
+## Environment variables

 | name | default | description |
 | --- | --- | --- |